umd-mith/sg-data/data/intro/clean/introduction.md

 husband.
-According to Rieger, PBS "oversaw his wife's manuscript at every stage," corrected "her frequent grammatical solecisms, her spelling, and her awkward phrasing," and assisted to such a degree "at every point in the book's manufacture...that one hardly knows whether to regard him as editor or minor collaborator" (page xviii).
+According to Rieger, PBS "oversaw his wife's manuscript at every stage," corrected "her frequent grammatical solecisms, her spelling, and her awkward phrasing," and assisted to such a degree "at every point in the book's manufacture ... that one hardly knows whether to regard him as editor or minor collaborator" (page xviii).
 Although these judgments reflect a great deal of truth (and collaboration merely means to "work with" not to "equally divide the